WCI-Limerick/winnerschapel-limerick/content/index.md

             What is unique about this church?
          </span>
           <p class="block text-gray-500 text-center">
-            This Church is a home of signs and wonders:
+            This Church is a home of signs and wonders
           </p>
         </div>
         <!-- End Title -->